inorbit-ai/ros_amr_interop/README.md

 Receiver](https://github.com/MassRobotics-AMR/AMR_Interop_Standard/tree/main/MassRobotics-AMR-Receiver).

-Mapping of different data elements from the ROS2 system into Mass Robotics Interop data format is managed through a YAML configuration file.
+Mapping of different data elements from the ROS2 system into Mass Robotics Interop messages can be customized through a YAML configuration file.

 ## Related Initiatives